 The InOrbit agent currently supports Ubuntu 16.04 and 18.04.

-Supported ROS versions are Kinetic and Melodic, if available.
-ROS 2 support is also available for trial upon request.
+Supported ROS versions are Kinetic, Melodic, and Noetic, if available.
+ROS 2 support is also available.

 Hardware requirements vary depending on the robot software being monitored, but we generally recommend: